Tobacco smoking: Social attitudes and public health

+As of 2025, Bangladesh, India, and Nepal are on track to achieve at least a 30% relative reduction in tobacco use, according to the WHO global report on trends in prevalence of tobacco use 2000–2024.
+The WHO South-East Asia Region has shown the fastest progress globally, already meeting the global reduction target by 2021 through strong policies, taxation, and cessation initiatives.
+Despite this success, over 322 million adults in the region continue to use tobacco, underscoring the need for continued regulation and public health action.

 Consumption

 Methods

 Tobacco is an agricultural product processed from the fresh leaves of plants in the genus Nicotiana.
 The genus contains several species, of which Nicotiana tabacum is the most commonly grown.
 Nicotiana rustica follows second, containing higher concentrations of nicotine.
-The leaves are harvested and cured to allow the slow oxidation and degradation of carotenoids in tobacco leaf.
-This produces certain compounds in the tobacco leaves which can be attributed to sweet hay, tea, rose oil, or fruity aromatic flavors.
-Before packaging, the tobacco is often combined with other additives in order to increase the addictive potency, shift the product's pH, or improve the effects of smoke by making it more palatable.
-In the United States these additives are regulated to 599 substances.
+The leaves are harvested and cured to allow the slow oxidation and degradation of carotenoids in tobacco leaves.
+This produces certain compounds in the tobacco leaves, which can be attributed to sweet hay, tea, rose oil, or fruity aromatic flavors.
+Before packaging, the tobacco is often combined with other additives to increase the addictive potency, shift the product's pH, or improve the effects of smoke by making it more palatable.
+In the United States, these additives are regulated to 599 substances.
 The product is then processed, packaged, and shipped to consumer markets.

+Common methods of consuming tobacco include the following: